Vanuatu

 • Support strong competition and consumer protection legislation and policy development;

-• Analyse and work to remove constraints to women’s full economic participation; and
+• Analyze and work to remove constraints to women’s full economic participation;

 • Support reforms through advocacy and analytical work.